-This is something that I have been giving a lot of thought too. …Read More...
+This is something that I have been giving a lot of thought too.
+For one thing, I have a tendency to wear tactical pants, not camo but other colors. …Read More...

 If you live in the city or an urban area, you will notice that many of the water faucets cannot be turn on without a special key.
 This is called a Sillcock key and can be purchased at any hardware store or on Amazon for around 3 dollars.
 Sillcock keys can also be utilized to access water in many state or federal parks and in many highway rest areas.

 Once you know what to look for you will see these outlets in the walls of many buildings.
 Now you may think that if the water is turned off these would be useless. …Read More...

 Many of us because of age or other problems are limited in the size bug out bag that we can carry.
 One problem that I have encountered is having adequate shelter, while keeping the weight down.
 I recently found a solution that seems to work for me and gives me a fairly lightweight inexpensive sleep system.

 Let’s begin by explaining what I would use a bug out bag for.
 Primarily it would be to get me to a secondary location that is within a couple of days travel time.
 At times, it may serve as a get home bag.
 The bag would be designed to keep me adequately supplied for about 3-5 days. …Read More...

 Spring and summer are just around the corner and many of us will do some camping.
 This is a great time to try out some of the equipment that we have been accumulating.
 This last few summers I have been able to try a number of different backpacking stoves.

 I have had the chance to try out quite a few different types of backpacking stoves and have narrowed it down to the styles that I like.
 Personally, I like ones that use available biomass for fuel.
 I have avoided the ones that use various camp fuels and butane or propane.
 In an emergency, it will be hard to get additional fuel.…Read More...